sqdgn/whitepaper/whitepaper_2.0.md

 ## Appendix: Bid Selection

-This technical section will describe the tier levels provide the actual formulas for the probability distribion that should reflect:
+This technical section will describe the tier levels and provide the actual formulas for the probability distribution that should reflect:
 - Risk preferences
 - User tier/stake tokens
 - Capital at risk

-The output will be a set of allocations to be sent to the exection.
+The output will be a set of allocations to be sent to the execution.

 The details will be addressed in the future versions of the whitepaper.